Microsoft adds more reasons for enterprise users to run Edge on mobile devices

 Sign in, please

 Users of Edge can now launch Azure AD-connected web apps, third-party or in-house, without having to re-enter credentials.
-Once logged in to the device, all other Azure-AD connected apps - those are designated by the organization's IT staff - can be accessed sans additional authentication.
+Once logged in to the device, all other Azure-AD connected apps - those are designated by the organisation's IT staff - can be accessed sans additional authentication.

 Edge can replace the clumsy Intune Managed Browser - a bare bones browser previously awarded managed status by Microsoft - for SSO, and thus streamline web app access.
 (Intune Managed Browser was first integrated with Azure AD and SSO in mid-2017, months before Edge debuted on iOS or Android.)
 It's also a way to push Edge onto enterprise users, who Microsoft must hope will dispense with the default browsers on their mobile devices (Chrome for Android, Safari for iOS).